berenm/opengl-specification/src/egl/EGL 1.4 Specification.pdf.rst

 ----------------------------------------------------------------------------------------------------

-EGL maintains a small amount of per-thread state, including the error status returned by eglGetError, the currently bound rendering API defined by eglBindAPI, and the current contexts for each supported client API .
+EGL maintains a small amount of per-thread state, including the error status returned by **eglGetError**, the currently bound rendering API defined by **eglBindAPI**, and the current contexts for each supported client API .
 The overhead of maintaining this state may be objectionable in applications which create and destroy many threads, but only call EGL or client APIs in a few of those threads at any given time.